delonlee01/tp/docs/DeveloperGuide.md

 **MSS**

-1. User decides to list all candidates in the system by entering the command “list”, allowing user to view their name, phone number, email, and address.
+1. User requests a list of all candidates.
-2. RecruitTrackPro lists every candidate in the system with their fields visible.
+2. RecruitTrackPro displays the list of candidates with relevant details.

    Use case ends.